JadenGadea/LAN_Penetration_Tool/README.md

 ![Documentary_image](SVT_Hackad.png)
 # Raspberrrypi_Pentest_Tool

+### This repository's content is shared strictly for educational purposes, aimed at fostering understanding and development of defensive strategies against these kinds of potential cyber threats.
+The creator does not endorse nor encourage the misuse of this information in any manner.
+Responsibility for the use of this knowledge rests solely with the user.
+The creator assumes no liability for actions taken by others based on this content.

 **What does it do?
 It's a gadget I built that sneaks into a local network and then phones home to my server.
 You might have seen it on "Hackad" – that Swedish TV show.
-They showed off the hardware, but not how it's done.
+They showed off the hardware.
 I figured that part out on my own, and you can see it in action in the episode I've linked below.**

-Drawing inspiration from Episode 2 at time 13:37 "Hackad" documentary featured on SVT Play.
-The particular episode that sparked this venture, "Att kidnappa ett företag" https://www.svtplay.se/video/8M3RbJP/hackad/2-kan-man-hacka-en-stad?info=visa
+Drawing inspiration from Episode 2 at timestamp: 13:37 ;) "Hackad" documentary featured on SVT Play.
+The particular episode that sparked this venture, "Kan man hacka en stad" https://www.svtplay.se/video/8M3RbJP/hackad/2-kan-man-hacka-en-stad?info=visa

 #### Features:
 **Custom Scripting:** At the heart of the toolkit lies two scripts tailored to download all the necessary tools, and another to connect back to the C2 server after internet connection has been established.